cakephp/docs/en/development/routing.rst

     inconsistent URL case.

 .. warning::
-    Given that the fallback routes templates are quite generic, they allow mapping URLs to even non-existent controllers/actions and when reverse routing (generating URL string for URL arrays) generate invalid URLs.
+    Fallback route templates are very generic and allow URLs to be generated and parsed for controllers & actions that do not exist.
+Fallback URLs can also introduce ambiguity and duplication in your URLs.

-    Hence it's not recommended to use fallback routes in production and instead connect routes as required using the various other route builder methods.
+    As your application grows, it is recommended to move away from fallback URLs and explicitly define the routes in your application.

 Creating Persistent URL Parameters
 ==================================